-To resort an index, choose Index>Resort or click the stoolbar button.
+To resort an index, choose Index>Resort or click the notation.

 Tip: You can see the currently configured sort method displayed at the bottom right of the program screen in the status bar.
-If you right click on that status area, the Index Options dialog will appear and you can change the sort method.
+If you right click on that status area, the Index Options pane will appear and you can change the sort method.